Relative homological algebra, Waldhausen $K$-theory, and quasi-Frobenius conditions: Introduction.

-In this paper we prove three theorems that answer the above questions, and explain fundamental properties of the relationships between Waldhausen $K$-theory, relative homological algebra, and stable representation theory: \begin{enumerate} \item Def.-Prop.~\ref{waldhausen cat from an allowable class}: Given an abelian category $\mathcal{C}$ and a sufficiently nice pair of allowable classes $E,F$ in $\mathcal{C}$, there exists a Waldhausen category structure on $\mathcal{C}$ whose weak equivalences are the $E$-stable equivalences and whose cofibrations are the $F$-monomorphisms.
+In this paper we prove the following theorems that answer the above questions, and explain fundamental properties of the relationships between Waldhausen $K$-theory, relative homological algebra, and stable representation theory: \begin{enumerate} \item Definition-Proposition~\ref{waldhausen cat from an allowable class}: Given an abelian category $\mathcal{C}$ and a sufficiently nice pair of allowable classes $E,F$ in $\mathcal{C}$, there exists a Waldhausen category structure on $\mathcal{C}$ whose weak equivalences are the $E$-stable equivalences and whose cofibrations are the $F$-monomorphisms.
 In particular, the $E$-projective objects are precisely the contractible objects in this Waldhausen category.
-This Waldhausen category satisfies the saturation axiom and the extension axiom. \item Thm.~\ref{existence of cylinder functors}: If $\mathcal{C}$ has enough injectives, then $\mathcal{C}$ has a cylinder functor satisfying the cylinder axiom if and only if $\mathcal{C}$ obeys a certain generalized quasi-Frobenius condition: every object must functorially embed in an $E$-projective object by an $F$-monomorphism. \item Thm.~\ref{main fibration thm}: If $E=F$, $\mathcal{D}$ is a sufficiently nice reflective abelian subcategory of $\mathcal{C}$, both $\mathcal{C}$ and $\mathcal{D}$ obey a generalized quasi-Frobenius condition, and the localization functor from $\mathcal{C}$ to $\mathcal{D}$ is {\em relatively} quasi-Frobenius in an appropriate sense, then Waldhausen's Fibration Theorem applies, giving a long exact sequence relating the $K$-groups of $\mathcal{C}$ and $\mathcal{D}$ and the Waldhausen category of objects in $\mathcal{C}$ whose images in $\mathcal{D}$ are contractible. \end{enumerate}
+This Waldhausen category satisfies the saturation axiom and the extension axiom. \item Theorem~\ref{existence of cylinder functors}: If $\mathcal{C}$ has enough injectives, then $\mathcal{C}$ has a cylinder functor satisfying the cylinder axiom if and only if $\mathcal{C}$ obeys a certain generalized quasi-Frobenius condition: every object must functorially embed in an $E$-projective object by an $F$-monomorphism. \item As a consequence, we have Corollary~\ref{main cor}: any quasi-Frobenius abelian category with enough projectives and functorially enough injectives admits the structure of a Waldhausen category whose weak equivalences are the stable equivalences and whose cofibrations are the monomorphisms.
+This Waldhausen category has a cylinder functor, and it satisfies the saturation, extension, and cylinder axioms. \item As a consequence, we have Corollary~\ref{algebraic main cor}: if $R$ is a finite-dimensional quasi-Frobenius algebra over a finite field, then the category of finitely generated (left) $R$-modules admits the structure of a Waldhausen category in which the cofibrations are the monomorphisms and the weak equivalences are the stable equivalences.
+This Waldhausen category satisfies the saturation and extension axioms, and it admits a cylinder functor satisfying the cylinder axiom. \item In Proposition~\ref{existence of multiplicative structure on stable g-thy} we show that, for a finite-dimensional co-commutative Hopf algebra over a finite field, this Waldhausen category is even better: it has a multiplicative structure coming from the tensor product of modules over the base field, and this multiplicative structure gives rise to the structure of a homotopy-commutative ring spectrum on the Waldhausen $K$-theory spectrum of the category. \item We use the theorems described above to prove our Proposition~\ref{stable G is delooping}, in which we we show that, for finite-dimensional quasi-Frobenius nilpotent extensions of finite fields, stable $G$-theory is a delooping of relative algebraic $K$-theory. \item As a consequence, we get our Theorem~\ref{main thm computing Gst}, in which we prove that, under the same assumptions on the ring, stable $G$-theory in positive degrees vanishes $\ell$-adically and is isomorphic to topological cyclic homology with a degree shift $p$-adically, where $p$ is the characteristic of the base field. \item Finally, in Theorem~\ref{main thm, multiplicative version}, we compute the homotopy groups of the connective cover of the stable $G$-theory spectrum $g_{st}(\mathbb{F}_{p}[x]/x^{p^n})$ of truncated polynomial algebras over $\mathbb{F}_p$, in terms of the Hesselholt-Madsen description of the topological cyclic homology of truncated polynomial algebras.
+We also provide one possible answer to a question (unpublished) of J. Morava: under what circumstances does algebraic $K$-theory, or a localization or other modification thereof, admit the structure of a complex oriented ring spectrum?
+Our answer is that the connective stable $G$-theory spectrum $g_{st}(\mathbb{F}_{p}[x]/x^{p^n})$ is, for all $p$ and $n$, a complex oriented ring spectrum. \end{enumerate}

 ``Quasi-Frobenius conditions'' appear prominently throughout this paper.
 Recall that a ring $R$ is said to be quasi-Frobenius if every projective $R$-module is injective and vice versa.
 The appearance of these conditions in connection with Waldhausen $K$-theory stems from the theorem of Faith and Walker (see \cite{MR6728009} for a good account of this and related theorems): \begin{theorem} {\bf (Faith-Walker.)} A ring $R$ is quasi-Frobenius if and only if every $R$-module embeds in a projective $R$-module. \end{theorem}